triestpa/Police-Analysis-Python/README.md

 < insert table >

-The trends here should be begining to look familiar.
+The trends here should be starting to look familiar.
 White drivers in Wisconsin are much less likely to be searched than non-white drivers (aside from Asians, who tend to be searched at the same rate as whites).
 Despite the much higher search rates, searches of non-white drivers are, again, actually less likely on average to yield contraband than searches on white drivers.

 We'll visualize the same result, by county, in our scatterplot.

 < insert chart >

 Starting to look familiar?
 We can see in the chart bellow that the standard of evidence for searching non-white drivers is higher in virtually every county than for white drivers.
-In one outlying county, almost 25% (!) of traffic stops for black drivers resulted in a search, even though only 50% of those searches yield contraband.
+In one outlying county, almost 25% (!) of traffic stops for black drivers resulted in a search, even though only 50% of those searches yielded contraband.

 You've heard the phrase "A picture is worth a thousand words"?
 This is one of those pictures - and the name of the picture is "Systemic Racism".